Q: What is Amazon Kinesis Video Streams?

 Q: How do I playback the video captured in my own application?

-You can use Amazon Kinesis Video Streams’ HTTP Live Streams (HLS) capability to playback the ingested video in HLS-packaged format.
-HLS is an industry-standard, HTTP-based media streaming protocol.
-As you capture video from devices using Amazon Kinesis Video Streams, you can use HLS APIs to playback live or recorded video.
+You can use Amazon Kinesis Video Streams’ HTTP Live Streams (HLS) and Dynamic Adaptive Streaming over HTTP (DASH) capabilities to playback the ingested video in fragmented MP4 or MPEG_TS packaged format.
+HLS and DASH are industry-standard, HTTP-based media streaming protocols.
+As you capture video from devices using Amazon Kinesis Video Streams, you can use the HLS or DASH APIs to playback live or recorded video.
 This capability is fully managed, so you do not have to build any cloud-based infrastructure to support video playback.
+For low-latency playback and two-way media streaming, see the FAQs on WebRTC–based streaming.

-Q: How do I get started with Kinesis Video Streams HLS APIs?
+Q: How do I get started with Kinesis Video Streams HLS or DASH APIs?

 Q: What are the basic requirements to use the Kinesis Video Streams HLS APIs?